collapsed-stacks/startups/questions/7633/does-hbx-core-program-provide-skills-useful-for-a-would-be-entrepreneur-without.md

 - posted by: [Jimnotgym](https://stackexchange.com/users/7461839/jimnotgym) on 2015-12-12
 - score: 1

-<p>Lots of entrepreneurs never went to college</p>
+Lots of entrepreneurs never went to college

-<p>Lots of tech entrepreneurs never studied business</p>
+Lots of tech entrepreneurs never studied business

-<p>Lots of business people got their via accountancy, sales or law rather than MBA</p>
+Lots of business people got their via accountancy, sales or law rather than MBA

-<p>Depends really, what you really want to do with your life!
+Depends really, what you really want to do with your life!
 You say you are looking for a job.
-Do you want a job or do you want to be an entrepreneur?</p>
+Do you want a job or do you want to be an entrepreneur?